pantheon-systems/documentation/source/content/guides/decoupled-sites/06-faq.md

 ### Can I use any CMS with Pantheon Decoupled?

-Wordpress and Drupal are currently the only CMSs supported on Pantheon Decoupled.
+WordPress and Drupal are currently the only CMSs supported on Pantheon Decoupled.

 ### What dependency versions are compatible with Pantheon Decoupled?